 National Victoria’s Gallery – for art lovers

 St Kilda – for beach and sun lovers.
 Don’t miss the Penguin Parade at St Kilda’s Pier at sunset hour.
+It’s recommended to arrive at the pier 30 minutes before sunset.

 Brighton Beach & Bathing Boxes